 If I want to make The Best Instant Pot Chili ahead, fine.
 If not it’s quick enough to do even on the same day but you’ll want your beans done ahead or you’ll want to use canned beans.
 And of course, this Chili is great for just about any event you want Chili for.
 Game Day, maybe?
 Or just any old day.
 You can never go wrong with Chili and done in the Instant Pot it tastes like it was lovingly simmered for hours.

-The Best Instant Pot Chili has all the tradition of my much-loved stovetop chili with all the little special touches I’ve added over the years.
+The Best Instant Pot Chili has all the tradition of my much-loved stovetop chili (that’s never been posted on this site, though there are other chilis) with all the little special touches I’ve added over the years.
 It’s really a killer Chili by any standard.
 I think you’re going to love it.
 There’s flavor for days, deep and rich and this Chili is nice and thick.
 There’s the Chili Powder in this Chili to round out the spice but a little Jalapeno for heat.
 I gave you a range from mildly spicy (2 jalapenos) to hot (4 jalapenos) depending on your taste.

 Making The Best Instant Pot Chili: